+loss of a user's privileges to use the school's information technology resources up to and including suspension or expulsion depending on the degree and severity of the violation.
 If there is even a modicum of reasonable doubt that you have not adhered to the terms of this AUP or if you have authored or contributed to any digital artifact that may be construed as cyberbullying, threats to oneself or others, derogatory comments towards or about peers or staff, or any other significant violation , you may be summarily suspended or expelled at the discretion of administration.

 After reading all pages of this Acceptable Use Policy and the appendices, please login to the Enrollment Portal to accept the terms of this agreement online.
 Failure to complete this step will result in not receiving your laptop.
 For your reference, this Acceptable Use Policy is available electronically on our web site (www.nshahs.org), and additional print copies can always be obtained from the Technology offices.
-Any use of computing resources that violates the restrictions outlined in this policy or fails to uphold the values of the school will result in consequences for inappropriate behavior as outlined in the school handbook.
+Any use of computing resources that violates the restrictions

+Violations of these rules may result in disciplinary action, ranging from the outlined in this policy or fails to uphold the values of the school will result in consequences for inappropriate behavior as outlined in the school handbook.
 The school administration reserves the right to remove any electronic content stored on school computers or devices that is not for educational or operational purposes or that it deems inappropriate, disrespectful, or otherwise harmful.
 The school administration reserves the right to restrict access to network resources for community members that fail to observe the guidelines of this policy.